Jazz Up Your Cheesy Potatoes!

 - Lay a layer of potatoes in the casserole dish and lightly sprinkle with flour, desired seasonings, and shredded cheese.
 Continue until 1/2 inch from the top.
 On the last layer omit the flour.

 - Pour enough milk to cover an inch in the bottom of the dish.
-Cover and cook for 45 mins to an hour or until potatoes are fully cooked.
+Cover and cook for 45 to 60 minutes or until potatoes are fully cooked.

 Serves: 4-6 people